|

 Geography

 Professor Grant Saff, Chairperson The concentration in geography will introduce students to core concepts in geography and train students in critical thinking, help students develop important oral and written communication skills, and introduce students to important elements in understanding how the study of disease and health issues are rooted in geographical understandings of place, space and culture.
-For the concentration in geography, 21 s.h. of course work: 1) The following three courses:
+For the concentration in geography, 21 s.h. of course work: Global Studies

-- Select any two courses from the electives in global economics, politics and culture, as listed under the BA major in Global Studies .
+- Select any two courses from the electives in global economics, politics and culture, as listed under the .

-- Select any two courses from the regional area studies electives as defined under the BA major in Global Studies .
+- Select any two courses from the regional area studies electives as defined under the .

 History